psibi/psibi.github.io/posts/lsp-mode.md

 planning to work on further:

 - Tweak the semantic token faces for better contextual display.
-- Better icon for treemacs widgets
+- Better icon for treemacs widgets.
-- Ability to refresh treemacs widgets
+- Ability to refresh treemacs widgets.
-- Test suite for Terraform client
+- Test suite for Terraform client.

-And that concludes my post on the various improvements that have gone to the Terraform client.
-Do try out the latest version and open an issue if something doesn't work!
+That concludes my post on the various improvements made to the Terraform client.
+Do try out the latest version!
+Open an issue if you encounter any bugs or have suggestions for enhancements.